philipwalton/private-parts/README.md

 It's important to note that Private Parts uses the [ES6 WeakMap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) data structure. **If you need to support an environment without WeakMaps, you can still use Private Parts, you just have to include one of the many available polyfills**.

-I use this [WeakMap Polyfill](https://github.com/Benvie/WeakMap) by Brandon Benvie of Mozilla, which give me the browser support I list above.
+I use this [WeakMap Polyfill](https://github.com/Benvie/WeakMap) by Brandon Benvie of Mozilla, which gives me the browser support I list above.
 If you need better support you should use a different polyfill along with an ES5 shim (for IE8 and lower).

 For a list of environments that support WeakMap natively, see [Kangax's ES6 compatibility tables](http://kangax.github.io/es5-compat-table/es6/#WeakMap).